Dominican Republic: Government and politics

 The Dominican Republic has a multi-party political system.
 Elections are held every two years, alternating between the presidential elections, which are held in years evenly divisible by four, and the congressional and municipal elections, which are held in even-numbered years not divisible by four.
 "International observers have found that presidential and congressional elections since 1996 have been generally free and fair."
 Starting in 2016, elections are held jointly, after a constitutional reform.

 The three major parties are the conservative Social Christian Reformist Party (Partido Reformista Social Cristiano (PRSC)), in power 1966–78 and 1986–96; and the social democratic Dominican Revolutionary Party (Partido Revolucionario Dominicano (PRD)), in power in 1963, 1978–86, and 2000–04; and the Dominican Liberation Party (Partido de la Liberación Dominicana (PLD)), in power 1996–2000 and 2004–2020.
 In 2020, protests erupted against the PLD's rule.
 The presidential candidate for the opposition Modern Revolutionary Party (PRM), Luis Abinader, won the election, defeating the PLD.
+Abinader was re-elected to a second term as president in the 2024 Dominican Republic general election.
+In his victory speech, Abinader said that the "changes that we've made are going to be irreversible", and that the "best is yet to come".

-According to International IDEA’s Global State of Democracy (GSoD) Indices and Democracy Tracker, the Dominican Republic performs in the mid-range on overall democratic measures, with particular strengths in civil society, inclusive suffrage, and free political parties.
+According to International IDEA's Global State of Democracy (GSoD) Indices and Democracy Tracker, the Dominican Republic performs in the mid-range on overall democratic measures, with particular strengths in civil society, inclusive suffrage, and free political parties.